whuang67/Udacity_MachineLearning/P6_Capstone/report.md

 - balance: the current balance in the bank
 - duration: last contact duration, in seconds (numeric). __Important note__: this attribute highly affects the output target (e.g., if duration=0 then y="no").
 Yet, the duration is not known before a call is performed.
 Also, after the end of the call y is obviously known.
 Thus, this input should only be included for benchmark purposes and should be discarded if the intention is to have a realistic predictive model.
 - campaign: number of contacts performed during this campaign and for this client (numeric, includes last contact)
-- pdays: number of days that passed by after the client was last contacted from a previous campaign (numeric; 999 means client was not previously contacted)
+- pdays: number of days that passed by after the client was last contacted from a previous campaign (numeric)
 - previous: number of contacts performed before this campaign and for this client (numeric)

 ![scatter](https://github.com/whuang67/Udacity_Machine_Learning/blob/master/P6_Capstone/scatter.png?raw=true)